Making a crochet hooded blanket for my son was so much fun, but his excitement was even more.

 8 sts over 6 rows = 10 cm square/4” made in hdc

 - Please kindly read through the pattern before starting.

 - Any yarn weight can be used in colors of your choice.
-Make sure you have a starting chain that is similar to the desired width of your blanket, continue the pattern repeats until you have the desired length
+Make sure you have a starting chain that is similar to the desired width of your blanket, and continue the pattern until you have the desired length.

-- To join the next color, insert hook into next stitch, yarn over, pull up, having 2 loops on your hook, drop the color to be changed and pick up the new color, pull through the loops using the new color.
+- To join the next color, insert the hook into the next stitch, yarn over, pull up, having 2 loops on your hook, drop the color to be changed, pick up the new color, and pull through the loops using the new color.

 DIFFICULTY LEVEL – Easy

 TERMS – US TERMINOLOGY